SOS messages, panic as virus breaks India's health system | Taiwan News | 2021/04/27

 “The situation in India is tragic and likely to get worse for some weeks to months,” he said, adding that a “concerted, global effort to help India at this time of crisis” is desperately needed.

+The U.S. said Monday that is working to relieve the suffering in India by supplying oxygen, diagnostic tests, treatments, ventilators and protective gear.

-The White House said the U.S. is working around the clock to deploy testing kits, ventilators and personal protective equipment, and it would seek to provide oxygen as well.
-It said it would also make available sources of raw materials urgently needed to manufacture Covishield, the AstraZeneca vaccine made by the Serum Institute of India.
+The White House has also said it would make available sources of raw materials urgently needed for India to manufacture the AstraZeneca vaccine.

-“Just as India sent assistance to the United States as our hospitals were strained early in the pandemic, we are determined to help India in its time of need,” President Joe Biden said in a tweet.
+“Just as India sent assistance to the United States as our hospitals were strained early in the pandemic, we are determined to help India in its time of need,” President Joe Biden tweeted on Sunday.

 Help and support were also offered from archrival Pakistan, which said it could provide relief including ventilators, oxygen supply kits, digital X-ray machines, protective equipment and related items.